SteelCompendium/data-rules-md-dse/Classes/Talent.md

 ###### Synaptic Conditioning (9 Clarity)

 *It's a subtle mindset shift.
-It's not that they're your enemy-you just don't like them!*
+It's not that they're your enemy—you just don't like them!*

 | **Psionic, Melee**, **Strike, Telepathy** |     **Main action** |
 | ----------------------------------------- | ------------------: |